Appearance of Refund Checks

 Sometimes, taxpayers express curiosity or even surprise at the appearance of paper checks issued by the State of Ohio.
 This page is designed to answer some of the more common questions posed about them.

 State government's current check format first appeared on July 1, 2007.
 Many Ohio taxpayers encountered it for the first time the following year when they received an income tax refund after filing a tax return for the 2007 taxable year.

 The new format was part of a larger plan to make state operations more efficient through implementation of a new computer system called the Ohio Administrative Knowledge System (OAKS).
 OAKS integrates data from the state’s human resources, accounting, purchasing and fixed asset management system.

 Examples of the checks – technically known as "warrants" – that have been issued by state government since mid-2007 are below.
 In addition, a few more changes in design were implemented beginning 2012.
-The illustrations show the front, back and remittance information (check stub) of the warrant for both 2007 through 2011, and 2012 going forward.
+The illustrations show the front, back and remittance information (check stub) of the warrant for 2007 through 2011, 2012 through June 2016, and July 2016 going forward.

 Warrant Illustrations 2007-2011